-The present work is part of a larger project implemented by a consortium of Argentine universities that aims to place a Cubesat-type nanosatellite in Earth's orbit.
-One of the objectives of this project is to promote a space laboratory for the provision of Internet of Things (IoT) services.
-In particular, the National University of Avellaneda is responsible for the study and recommendation of the most suitable On-Board Computer (OBC) for use in IoT, as well as the study of all the relevant aspects about the communication between the nanosatellite and the land terminal (see [15] for details).
+The present work is part of a larger project implemented by a consortium of Argentine universities that aims to put a nanosatellite into orbit.
+The objective is to promote a space laboratory for the provision of Internet of Things (IoT) services.
+In particular, the National University of Avellaneda is responsible for the study and recommendation of the most suitable On-Board Computer (OBC) for use in IoT, as well as the study of all the relevant aspects about the communication between the nanosatellite and the land terminal (see [13] for details).

 A crucial issue to be resolved in order to put a nanosatellite into orbit is to establish reliable communication with the Earth terminal.
 An on-board computer (OBC) must store information collected by the sensors installed on the satellite and send it whenever requested by a client.
 As the connection time is only a few minutes per day according to the orbital period, the OBC must store all the data collected daily and send it securely during the connection time.
-This issuance is carried out via the internet [15].
+This issuance is carried out via the internet [13].